emmeowzing/minikube/README.md

 $ yarn cluster:create
 ```

+This command can take several minutes to complete.

-Update the `ZFS_MOUNTPOINT` environment variable in `[scripts/start-new.sh](scripts/start-new.sh) to your target dataset's mountpoint.
+Update the `ZFS_MOUNTPOINT` environment variable in [scripts/start-new.sh](scripts/start-new.sh) to your target dataset's mountpoint.
+I've defaulted it to a location on my array.

 #### Delete